davidfang00/Julia_Hashcode2014.jl/docs/src/algos.md

 Like before, we want to avoid taking visited streets as much as possible in order to increase coverage so BFS first looks through candidates of outgoing neighboring junctions to take that are unvisited.
 However, if at a current junction all streets that lead to outgoing neighboring junctions have been visited, then a random candidate is chosen.

+This algorithm will inherently be slower than a simple greedy algorithm and take more space as well.
+For each car, when it is ready to plan a path for the next 15 timestamps (getting ready to start a lookahead), it must first create a BFS tree from its current junction, which would be O(V) space complexity where n represents vertices or junctions.
+Traversing the BFS tree is also necessary to find an optimal path based on a distance metric so this would require O(V+E) time complexity to plan out a path for the next 15 steps.
+Therefore, at the start of every 15 timestamps (beginning of lookahead), each car will have O(V+E) time complexity and O(V) space complexity.

 This algorithm greatly increases the score, but makes a tradeoff in performance: the algorithm achieves 1.3-1.45 million meters traveled, but requires 20 seconds to run to completion.
+We are willing to make this tradeoff due to the needed increase in score.

 ## Greedy Lookahead+Fandown